-HBO's phenomenon Girls takes us one step further down the aging anxiety spectrum, perhaps because its titular ladies are so very young.
+HBO’s phenomenon Girls takes us one step further down the aging anxiety spectrum, perhaps because its titular ladies are so very young.
 Fresh from college, the four women at the center of the show have (thankfully) yet to fret about their sell-by date.
-They're too worried about figuring their current lives out.
-They are literally still "girls," a fact underscored beautifully during the first season with Shoshanna making very adolescent "dream boards" and fretted over losing her virginity.
-They may make us feel old by comparison, but they also have an important message for any of us over 25: Getting older kind-of rules if it gets you out of the nightmare that is your early twenties.
-As 51-year-old blogger Sharon Greenthal wrote, "I don't care if I'm decades away from the audience the show is trying to reach — it's reached me anyway.
-I have high hopes for Hannah and her friends — that after they feel it all, they'll be happy."
+They’re too worried about figuring their current lives out.
+They are literally still “girls,” a fact underscored beautifully during the first season with Shoshanna (Zosia Mamet) making very adolescent “dream boards” and fretted over losing her virginity.
+They may make us feel old by comparison, but they also have an important message for any of us over 25: Getting older kind-of rules if it gets you out of the nightmare that is your early 20s.
+As 51-year-old blogger Sharon Greenthal wrote, “I don’t care if I’m decades away from the audience the show is trying to reach—it’s reached me anyway.
+I have high hopes for Hannah and her friends—that after they feel it all, they’ll be happy.”

 I don’t know if I’m as optimistic, but here’s to hoping—and thanking creator and star Lena Dunham for making us all feel better about ourselves, whatever our age.

 4 Comments Have Been Posted